Maciej Osłowski

-Maciej Osłowski (born 9 April 1988) is a Polish footballer who plays as a left back.
+Maciej Osłowski (born 9 April 1988) is a Polish futsal player who plays for Dragon Bojano.
+He also played football professionally as a defender.

 Career

 Lechia Gdańsk & Dolcan Ząbki

 Osłowski started his career in the academy sides of his local team Lechia Gdańsk.
 In 2008 he progressed to feature for the club in the Młoda Ekstraklasa (MESA), making 27 appearances in his first season.
 The following season, Osłowski still featured for Lechia in the MESA, but featured more with the Lechia Gdańsk II team, as well as being included in the first team.
 Osłowski made his first team debut on 29 September 2009, playing against Nielba Wągrowiec in the Polish Cup.
 This proved to be his only first team appearance for the club, as it was later decided he was surplus to requirements, and was added to the transfer list at the end of the season.
 In total for Lechia, he made 40 appearances and scored 4 goals in the MESA, 7 appearances for Lechia II, and 1 appearance for the first team.

 Over the summer Osłowski joined I liga side Dolcan Ząbki.
 While this move saw him making his first professional appearances in the league, he managed only 5 appearances all season, with 4 of those coming off the bench.
 After only one season with Dolcan the club decided to release Osłowski.